MartinEnke/FlowOps-AI/flowops-admin/README.md

 This UI is **not a chatbot frontend**.

-It is an **operations console** for humans supervising AI-assisted workflows in environments where trust, accountability, and safety matter.
+It is an **operations console** for humans supervising AI‑assisted workflows in environments where **trust, accountability, and safety matter**.

-> Trust is built through visibility, not automation.
+> Trust is built through visibility — not automation.

 ---